Texline, Texas: History of boundary dispute

 For years, a simmering dispute has existed over whether Texline is lawfully a part of Texas or New Mexico.
 The straight north–south border between the two states was originally defined as the 103rd meridian, but the 1859 survey that was supposed to mark that boundary mistakenly set the border between 2.29 and 3.77 mi too far west of that line.
 This survey error resulted in the current towns of Texline, Farwell, Bledsoe, Bronco, and a part of Glenrio being within the State of Texas.
 New Mexico's short border with Oklahoma, in contrast, was correctly surveyed on the meridian.
 New Mexico's draft constitution in 1910 stated that the border is on the 103rd meridian as intended.
 The disputed strip, hundreds of miles long, includes parts of valuable oilfields of the Permian Basin.
 A bill was passed in the New Mexico Senate to fund and file a lawsuit in the U.S. Supreme Court to recover the strip from Texas, but the bill did not become law.
 Today, land in the strip is included in Texas land surveys and the land and towns for all purposes are taxed and governed by the State of Texas.

 Geography

-Rabbit Ear Mountain north of Clayton, New Mexico lies about 16 miles northwest of Texline.

 Texline is located just over a mile from the New Mexico border along U.S. Highway 87 and six miles south of the Texas-Oklahoma border.
 Dalhart is around 35 miles to the southeast and Clayton, New Mexico, is about 11 miles to the northwest.

 According to the United States Census Bureau, the town has a total area of 1.0 sqmi, all land.